 The future of the 12 GB RTX 4080 remains unclear; all that Nvidia said was that the company would be “unlaunching” it.
 (While we’re here, it’s worth noting that neither model of the RTX 4080 has actually launched yet — both were scheduled to debut in November.)

-In an email to Polygon a representative said that production on the card had not started, but didn’t not clarify what “unlaunching” meant.
+In an email to Polygon, an Nvidia representative said that production on the card had not started, but didn’t clarify what “unlaunching” meant.

 Since production hadn’t started yet, “unlaunching” could mean that Nvidia will permanently shelve the 12 GB card and no renamed version will come to consumers.

 Update: We updated this article to include additional comments from a representative of Nvidia.